MicrosoftDocs/sql-docs/docs/advanced-analytics/what-s-new-in-sql-server-machine-learning-services.md

 ## New in SQL Server vNext

 The focus of this release cycle is integration and parity so that you can run Python and R workloads within SQL Server using the same methodologies as other workloads.
+To learn more about this release, see [What's new in SQL Server vNext](../sql-server/what-s-new-in-sql-server-vnext.md)

 | Release | Date | Feature update |
 |---------|------|----------------|